Gay men: Drag

 Drag queens are a significant part of the popular culture of gay men and are regularly featured in gay bars.
 Drag queens use drag clothing and makeup to imitate and often exaggerate female gender signifiers and gender roles as part of a performance used for artistic or entertainment purposes.
 Drag shows often include lip-syncing, dancing, and live singing.
 They occur at events like drag pageants and gay pride parades and in nightclubs and cabarets, as well as in local gay bars.
-Drag queens vary by dedication, type, and culture, and range from professionals who star in films, such as Divine or Rupaul, to people who do drag only occasionally.
+Drag queens vary by dedication, type, and culture, and range from professionals who star in films and on Broadway, such as Gene Malin, Divine, or Rupaul, to people who do drag only occasionally.

 Drag balls themselves have a long history for gay men in the United States.
 In 1869 at the Hamilton Lodge in Harlem, the first drag balls were held.
 These balls were held in secret, but news grew of their existence as a safe place for gay men to congregate.
 The balls were deemed immoral and illegal, and a moral reform organization known as the Committee of Fourteen investigated alleged "immoral" activities.
 In 1916, the committee released a report describing "'phenomenal ... male perverts' in expensive frocks and wigs, looking like women".
 By the 1920s, the balls grew in public visibility.
 In New York, the events, once called Masquerade and Civic Balls, were called "Faggots Balls" by the general public.
 The balls, however, also attracted some of the city's top artists and writers, including Charles Henri Ford and Parker Tyler.
 The men, who co-authored The Young and Evil, described the drag ball as "a scene whose celestial flavor and cerulean coloring no angelic painter or nectarish poet has ever conceived ... lit up like high mass."
 This flourishing of gay life in the 1920s and 30s was part of a period known as the Pansy Craze.

 More recently, the film Paris is Burning (1990) detailed the drag ball scene of New York City and showcased the lives and experiences of a group of young "butch queens" (cisgender gay men), transgender women, drag queens, and butch women.
 Since its release, the film has become a cult classic and has served as an organizing and academic tool for the gay and trans communities (though it has been subject to significant criticism).
 Meanwhile, the television reality program RuPaul's Drag Race has been on-air in the United States since 2009 and has introduced the straight mainstream to gay men's popular culture through drag.
 The original American series has since developed into the global Drag Race franchise.

+In the 2020s, a wave of anti-LGBT backlash in the United States resulted in what is known as the Drag panic.
+As part of this backlash, some U.S. states, such as Tennessee, criminalized the public performance of drag.